 Any of these seem interesting to you?
 Let me know in the comments.

 Online Lacrosse Goalie Camp

 Edit: My lacrosse goalie camp is here!
 Check out that link for all the details on what I think is the best lacrosse goalie training available online!

 Parents from all over the US sometimes write me to ask if I’m hosting a camp in their area.
 While I would love to do it, unfortunately its just not possible for me to make a bunch of trips to host camps.

-As an alternative I’m working on something I think is very interesting – an online lacrosse goalie camp.
+As an alternative, I’m working on something I think is very interesting – an online lacrosse goalie camp.

 It’s an idea I’ve had for years and I’m now working to get it done!

 The camp will consist of mostly videos – both on the field instruction and in the classroom knowledge training and mental toughness building.
-While the written form is great for communicating many aspects of being a dominate goalie, some things are best shown via video.
+While the written form is great for communicating many aspects of being a dominating goalie, some things are best shown via video.